 What are the Accommodation Options?

-I have tried to offer a variety of accommodation options to cater for different budgets and to offer a few alternatives for anyone that wants to join us for a Lands End to John o’Groats tour.
+We have tried to offer a variety of accommodation options to cater for different budgets and to offer a few alternatives for anyone that wants to join us for a Lands End to John o’Groats tour.
 Throughout the tour we stay in fifteen different locations and may use up to seven different B&B’s in each location (sometimes we will all be in the same hotel).
 The standard of each B&B will be different in each place but I always try to be fair when allocating rooms as some rooms are better than others.
 Please have a read through the following information to ensure that you choose most suitable option for you.

 A mixture of hostels and B&B’s

-This is the most cost effective option as you will stay in hostels on approximately five or six nights of the tour and B&B’s on the remaining nine or ten nights of the tour.
+This is the most cost effective option as you will stay in hostels on approximately four or five nights of the tour and B&B’s on the remaining ten or eleven nights of the tour.
 Whilst you are staying in a hostel you are likely to be staying in a dormitory room of 4-8 people (same sex).
 Usually the hostels that we use are in old historic buildings and are full of character.
 There is usually a good social atmosphere in the hostels and they all have hot showers, bedding, communal areas and breakfast is provided.
 The downside is that you are sharing with others and there is a higher chance that there may be more snorers so ear plugs are recommended and also a towel.
 You don’t need to be a YHA member to book this option as we have a group membership.

 B&B’s only option

-It is fairly obvious that if you chose this option then you will stay in a B&B/hotel every night.
+It is fairly obvious that if you choose this option then you will stay in a B&B/hotel every night.
 If you are with your partner then you can have a double room each night of the tour.
 If you are with a friend/relative then you would have a twin room each night of the tour.
-If you are travelling alone and chose this option then you will be roomed with other members of the group (same sex) and stay in a twin (occasionally a triple) room throughout.
+If you are travelling alone and choose this option then you will be roomed with other members of the group (same sex) and stay in a twin (occasionally a triple) room throughout.
 Usually you will have an en-suite bathroom but occasionally you have a separate bathroom.

 Single room option